space-wizards/docs/src/en/space-station-14/player-interaction/proposals/rig-slot.md

 As an example of the third, a combat medic could wear a belt full of medical supplies and stims and a rig to store their weapon of choice.
 They are not as combat oriented as their allies, but they have both medical and combat powers.

 A primary factor of defining role identity right now is access to equipment, and in some cases it ends there.
 With a greater value in these loadout pieces, role identity can also be about the capacity for the equipment.
 There are no character skills in the game, so access and ease of handling represents a character's 'proficiency' with gear.
-To this effect, combat loadouts may possess exclusive access to belts and rigs that can carry their weapons.
+For example, combat loadouts could possess exclusive access to belts and rigs that can carry their weapons.

 It comes up sometimes in discussion, what separates a job from another job besides the items they use.
 For some small example I can think of, sometimes when people talk about more-open expeditions and the concept of gathering a varied team of crew members to fill different roles, it's suggested "why wouldnt the salvagers (the current monopolizers on expeditions) just take the equipment and do the role themselves?"
 In this case it would be because their task inventory is oriented towards a different set of goals.